Store Facets Summary

-This guide supports health care providers, systems, and communities seeking to treat stimulant use disorders.
-It describes relevant research findings, examines best practices, identifies knowledge gaps and implementation challenges, and offers useful resources.
+This guide helps health care providers, systems, and communities support recovery from substance use disorders via employment mechanisms.
+It describes relevant research, examines emerging and best practices, identifies knowledge gaps and implementation challenges, and offers resources.

 The Executive Summary of this Treatment Improvement Protocol provides an overview on the use of the three Food and Drug Administration-approved medications used to treat opioid use disorder—methadone, naltrexone, and buprenorphine—and the other strategies and services needed to support recovery.